AndreyAzimov/simple-telegram-notifications/README.md

 If you want to receive private notifications from your web app in Telegram  here are simple code snippets on Node.js, Ruby and PHP that will allow you to do it.

+You can have 1 bot fot many channel.
+Once you've create a bot.
+You can add it to another channel (skip step 1 and start with step 2)

 ## Pre Requirements

 ### 1. Create a bot